Flamtky/fivem-respawn-nearby/README.md

     ```
 3. **Done**: You should now be able to respawn near your death location.

+### Important Note:
+- Disable resources like `mapmanager` and `basic-gamemode` as they have their own respawn logic that will interfere with this resource.
+- This resource depends on `base-events`, so ensure it is running on your server.

 ## Known Issues:
 - You may **rarely** respawn inside a bunker entrance (or other DLC content, such as facilities).
 This needs further testing.
 - Wrong rotation on repawn (You should always head towards the road).
 This hard to fix and low priority.